ProjectCuteAndFunny/CunnyBot/README.md

 # Notes
 The bot token is kept as an environment variable named: ``CUNNY_TOKEN``.

+The bot needs [CunnyAPI](https://github.com/ProjectCuteAndFunny/CunnyApi) to work fetch images, the bot gets the url from environment variable named: ``CUNNY_API_URL``

 For registering a guild specific command, the id of the guild must be kept as an environment variable named: ``CUNNY_GUILD``

 Every slash command has the **``ephemeral``** set to **``true``** this means that nobody else can see or know that a user has run a slash command; only the person who ran the command can see the response.